 We definitely find ourselves in Williamsburg from time to time, and we were immediately impressed with Lilia.
 Over the span of about five different visits, we’ve found it to be consistently excellent, especially if you know how to order (see, Food Rundown).
 And while it’s definitely a destination restaurant, Lilia has a neighborhood vibe, too.
 The service is friendly and accommodating, and the bar is a great hang for a drink or dinner with a friend.
 There’s even a little cafe off to the side that serves casual lunch items for people who live and work around the area.

 So yes, you might accidentally run into your mom at Lilia, and you probably won’t run into that guy that your friend was dating who does “artistic welding” for a living.
 Maybe that means Williamsburg is changing.
 Or maybe your parents are.

 Like a savory donut full of parmesan and pepper.
 Open mouth, insert, repeat.

 Kicking off a meal at Lilia with a few vegetable dishes is a smart move, and we like this roasted squash quite a bit.

 The best thing on the menu here, without question.
-These little clams are stuffed to the rims with breadcrumbs and spicy, and they are incredible.
+These spicy little clams are stuffed to their rims with breadcrumbs, and they are incredible.
 Please order.